-Magnetic resonance imaging is pioneering the process.
-The clinical study centers, in which subjects are examined by MRI are distributed across Germany.
-Therefore, standard operating procedures and quality checks for MRI have been developed.
-Imaging data that was obtained by different brain scanners can be compared directly.
-In addition, this standardization allows a continous innovation of MR imaging.
-Hence newly developed imaging methods can be made seamlessly available nationwide for clinical research through the National Neuroimaging Network.
-At present, more than 800 participants are involved in our innovative studies on a nationwide scale.
+Magnetic resonance imaging is pioneering this process.
+The clinical study centers, in which subjects are examined by MRI are distributed throughout Germany.
+To harmonize the imaging across all different sites, standard operating procedures and quality checks for MRI have been developed.
+This allows to compare directly imaging data acquired by brain scanners at different sites.
+In addition, this standardization enables a continuous innovation of MR imaging.
+Hence newly developed imaging methods can be made seamlessly available nationwide for clinical research in the National Neuroimaging Network.
+At present, more than 1000 participants are involved in our innovative studies on a nationwide scale.

-All DZNE sites that run clinical studies in collaboration with university hospitals (Berlin, Bonn, Dresden, Göttingen, Magdeburg, München, Rostock/Greifswald und Tübingen) are involved in the National Neuroimaging Network.
-The DZNE is operating its own brain scanners at some of these sites and benefiting from devices run by partner institutions.
+All DZNE sites that conduct clinical studies in collaboration with local university hospitals (Berlin, Bonn, Dresden, Goettingen, Magdeburg, Munich, Rostock/Greifswald and Tuebingen) are part of the National Neuroimaging Network.
+The DZNE is operating its own scanners at some of these sites and benefiting from devices run by partner institutions.

-In addition to conventional MRI scanners, so-called 7-Tesla scanners are available in Bonn and Magdeburg.
+In addition to conventional MRI scanners, ultra-high field scanners (7-Tesla) are available in Bonn and Magdeburg.
 Less than ten of theses scanners, which are certified for human studies, exist in Germany.
 Such high-field scanners reveal even more brain details than conventional MRI machines.
-Furthermore, a brain scanner that combines MRI and PET methodologyoperates in Magdeburg.
+Furthermore, a brain scanner that combines MRI and PET methodology operates in Magdeburg.